-• The city of Pittsburgh, the county of Allegheny, UPitt, and CMU came together in 1985 to create a joint economic development strategy.
-Local -- ------- --
+- Collaborated with the Allegheny Conference to revitalize downtown. - Developed one of the most livable cities in the United States. - The city of Pittsburgh, the county of Allegheny, UPitt, and CMU came together in 1985 to create a joint economic development strategy.